PriorGuide: Test-Time Prior Adaptation for Simulation-Based Inference: Experiments

 \subsection{Test-time refinement via corrective Langevin dynamics}

 PriorGuide supports improving the sampling quality by adding Langevin dynamic steps to the diffusion process, at the cost of additional test-time compute.
 We examine posterior inference accuracy---measured by MMTV, but similar results hold for other metrics---on the OUP and Turin models as a function of the number of diffusion steps $N$ and Langevin steps $N_L$.
 These two can be combined into a single computational cost metric, the \emph{number of function evaluations} (NFEs), \ie calls to the score model.
 In \cref{fig:mainfig}, we visualize the relationship between MMTV, $N$ and $N_L$.
 The Pareto front shows that the best posterior inference is achieved by combining moderate diffusion steps ($N \sim$ 25--50) with increasing Langevin corrections if the NFE budget allows it.
+The sample quality in general improves with more compute, implying that a simple way to calibrate the sampling parameters is to increase NFE until the output distribution does not change.